The RocPortal is now available. Learn more.

 bounce height

-1. In the dialog, select Total Kinetic Energy under Data to Plot.
+1. In the same dialog, select Total Kinetic Energy for Data to Plot.

 2. Check Cumulative Plot.